chrismo/grouch/README.md

 [1] This folder hierarchy was shared by four accounts with mixed ownership and all over a period of months, I don't know if that contributed to the problem.
 But still - I'm not trusting Google Drive for a while.

+[2] Not in Time Machine, though, I guess Google Drive client marks its folder to not be backed up?
+Don't even know if that's a thing.